-*** Offbeat Perspectives has dug up history through online research on 7 of our prominent local political videos.
+*** Offbeat Perspectives has dug up on our history through online research of 6 of our prominent local political videos.

-I have to state first that the research was solely done through online sources, especially non-mainstream ones since it was not easy to source for online mainstream sources (take into account online mainstream news were rare until the recent decade, and mainstream news sites rarely give comprehensive coverage on such issues until recently likewise.)
+I have to first state that the research was solely done through online sources, especially non-mainstream ones since it was not easy to source for online mainstream sources (taking into account that the medium of online mainstream news was not common until the recent decade, and mainstream news sites rarely give comprehensive coverage on such issues until recently likewise).

 As such, this post could be one-sided or lack the objectivity 🙂 But nevertheless, I hope all of you read it with a pinch of salt since all media and accounts in general are subjective to their own interests. ***